NREL/SOWFA/README.md

 either new files or modifications of files in the OpenFOAM source code distribution.
 Please see the included OpenFOAM readme file ("README.OpenFOAM") and the GPL licence information ("COPYING").
-Access to and use of SOWPA imposes obligations on the user, as set forth in the NWTC Design Codes DATA USE DISCLAIMER AGREEMENT that can be found at
+Access to and use of SOWFA imposes obligations on the user, as set forth in the NWTC Design Codes DATA USE DISCLAIMER AGREEMENT that can be found at
 <http://wind.nrel.gov/designcodes/disclaimer.html>.